pssc/ha-addon-lms/lms/DOCS.md

 ### NAS

-NAS mounting in the addon via the settings.
+NAS mounting in the app via the settings.
 So for nfs and cifs/smb3 example:-

 ```
 mounts: